Tuesday Tips: Emory MBA Essays and Tips 2023-2024

 To prepare for this video essay, make sure to practice, practice, practice.
 Take some time to think about what you want the admissions committee to know about you.
 Do you have any personal stories to tell here?
 Then, record yourself talking about these themes or telling your story.
 Practice several times until it feels natural.

 For additional advice, read our blog post on prepping for video essays and long-distance interviews.
+You can also listen to B-Schooled Podcast Episode #20: How to Ace Your Video Essays for more tips.

 This essay is for anything about your Emory MBA application you need to explain.
 An example might be if you have gaps in your resume.
 Other issues include a low GPA or GMAT, few promotions, or a recommender that is not a current supervisor.